 The primary school system in Belgium

 Primary education – lager onderwijs in Dutch and enseignement primaire in French – is compulsory from ages six to 12.
-The requirements and curriculum of each region are overseen by the respective departments of education.
+The local departments of education oversee the requirements and curriculum of each region.

 Establishing the correct pace of education is important in Belgium.
-Children are assessed at every level, from pre-primary to secondary schooling, to determine whether they are ready to move forward.
+Children receive assessments at every level, from pre-primary to secondary schooling, to determine whether they are ready to move forward.
 As a part of this testing it is common for children to repeat a year, and doing so has no negative stigma attached.

 On completing their primary education, children will graduate with a certificate of primary education, known as Certificat d’Etudes de Base (CEB) or Getuigschrift van Lager Onderwijs.
 This certificate is important when moving to secondary education.